 Lung Cancer Screening Services

-Lung cancer, the leading cause of U.S. cancer deaths, is best treated when detected early, well before symptoms appear.
+Lung cancer, the leading cause of U.S. cancer deaths in men and women, is best treated when detected early — well before symptoms appear.

-UCI Health Chao Family Comprehensive Cancer Center now offers special lung cancer screening for those at high risk for developing the disease, including smokers and people exposed to asbestos and other cancer-causing substances.
-This state-of-the-art test, called low-dose spiral computed tomography (LDCT), is a simple, painless exam that takes only seconds.
+UCI Health Chao Family Comprehensive Cancer Center now offers state-of-the-art lung cancer screening for those at high risk for developing the disease, including smokers and people exposed to asbestos and other cancer-causing substances.
+Called low-dose spiral computed tomography (LDCT), this simple, painless exam takes only seconds.

 We provide expert screening, with results interpreted immediately by a radiologist, followed by a consultation with one of our highly trained lung experts who specializes in the diagnosis and treatment of lung cancer — all on the same day.

 Our goal at Orange County's only National Cancer Institute-designated comprehensive cancer center is to diagnose lung cancer at its earliest, most treatable stage in people at greatest risk for developing the disease.